hygieia/hygieia/pages/product1/select_dashboard.md

 - Team dashboard tab
 - Product dashboard tab

-To find a dashboard, filter the list by entering all or part of the dashboard name in the 'Search' field.
+To find a dashboard, filter the list by entering all or part of the dashboard name in the **Search** field.

 #### All Dashboards Tab